Gamify-IT/.github/profile/README.md

 ### World

 ![World](https://raw.githubusercontent.com/Gamify-IT/docs/main/images/overworld.webp)
-The player (in the middle of the picture) is able to move around the World and interact with customizable content.
+The player (in the middle of the picture) can move around the World and interact with customizable content.

 ### Lecturer Interface